Eolas faoi dheiseanna atá ann obair dheonach a dhéanamh

 To apply you must have completed a full university degree (or its equivalent) and have a very good knowledge of English, French or German.
 If you are a national of an EU country, you should also have a very good knowledge of a second EU language.

 If you have completed a traineeship in another EU institution or body, you can’t apply for a Commission traineeship.

-For your application to be valid you must complete and submit the application form online and send it by post before the deadline for application.
+For your application to be valid you must complete and submit the application form online before the deadline for application.

 The traineeship period usually starts on 1 March and 1 October, but for translation trainees they may start on other dates.